V-Kudryashov/md-Files/BikeLab/BikeLab.md

 <a name="demo"></a>
 ## 6.3 Demo
 ### Description
-The Bike Lab Demo scene lets you see some examples.
+The Demo scene lets you see some examples.

 ![Demo](https://github.com/V-Kudryashov/md-Files/assets/17885189/2a1a230d-07ae-4296-b32d-177419aace65)